tatianabarbone/bike-rental-prediction/README.md

 # Bike Rental Prediction
 This project implements multiple linear regression to predict the number of bike rentals in Washington, D.C. based on environmental and seasonal factors.

+The dataset I used can be found here: https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset

 Click the "Open in Colab" button below to view this project in a Google Colaboratory notebook.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/tatianabarbone/bike-rental-prediction/blob/master/bike_rental_prediction.ipynb)